Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

     as strong and thus not as strenuous for the eyes to look at.

 ## Bugs found during development
 * **Fixed!** The cards wouldn't shuffle when playing the game.
-Solved the problem by going back and change the cards variable value to javascript code instead of jquery that I wrote from the beginning.
-The problem must have been caused by a misunderstanding from my side in the code I wrote.
+Solved the problem by going back and change the cards variable code from jQuery to javascript code.
+The problem must have been caused by a misunderstanding from my side in the code I wrote and was therefor not written correct to work as I wanted it to.
 * **Fixed!** When you clicked too quick on the next card the card flip audio would sometimes not play.
 Probably because the sound wasn't done playing the first time clicking the card.
 I solved it by putting the flip card sound to a current time of 0 when a card is clicked.
 This made it possible to